Power Purchase Agreement

 Financing via energy related bonds

-OCCP has complied its due diligence studies, pro-forma analysis, class 3 level estimate and will arrive at the right combination of investment/banking partners in the short term.
-Several funding options are being pursued concurrently.
+OCCP has compiled its due diligence studies, pro-forma analysis, a Class 2/3 level estimate and is working on arriving at the right combination of investment/banking partners in the short term and long term.

-OCCP expects to invest over $50M in cash and value to the project, prior to achieving full project sanctioning by May 2021.
+OCCP expects to invest over $65M in cash and value to the project.

 There are many nuances to the requirements and by far, the outline below is not comprehensive, but in nutshell;

 Federal: The leased land has all been conveyed to Aleut Corporation and OC, i.e. the lands are private (and now entirely in OC’s control).
-The only major federal agencies that will be involved will be the COE, (dredge and fill of waters and coastal alterations), and EPA (its underground injection control program).
-A NPDES will not be necessary because of the reinjection of fluids.
-Because of the expected low impact of this project, it’s unlikely an EIS will be required.
+The major Federal agencies that will be involve are the USACE as lead agency, and NOAA as a consulting agency for the submarine crossing.
+The USACE will authorize under the Nationwide linear permit, and dredge and fill of waters and coastal alterations.
+Because of the expected low impact of this project, a EIS will not be required.

 State: The Alaska Department of Fish and Game (ADF&G) will have active permitting interest.
-Road and pipeline development will affect streams with fish resources, so permits will be needed for bridges, culverts, buried pipes and cable stream crossing, etc. We think the Alaska Department of Environmental Conservation (ADEC) will be involved with permitting reinjection of geothermal fluids through its wastewater discharge permit program.
+The utility access corridor will affect road and pipeline development will affect streams with fish resources, so permits will be needed for bridges, culverts, buried pipes and cable stream crossing, etc. The Alaska Oil And Gas Conservation Commission and Alaska Department of Environmental Conservation (ADEC) may be involved with permitting re-injection of geothermal fluids through its wastewater discharge permit program.
 ADEC will also be involved with air quality permitting.
-The Alaska Department of Natural Resources will be involved for structures in the tidal zone.